Marijuana Dispensary Business Plan Example

 - Who does your business serve?

-- What sets your business apart from the competition?
+- What sets your marijuana products apart from the competition?

 - What are your future plans for the business?

-Finally, your business will need to comply with local and state law.
-You will detail the laws that apply to your business here, as well as how your business complies with the laws.
+Finally, your business will need to comply with local and state laws.
+Here, you should detail the laws that apply to your business, how your business complies with the laws, and the type of business license you need.
 It is a good idea to meet with a cannabis attorney in your state who can assist with regulatory compliance.

 - MARKET OPPORTUNITY